Gourmet: Regional differences

 What is considered gourmet is different depending on the time and geographic region.
 What is gourmet historically depended upon what ingredients the people of that region had access to and how easily they acquire them.
 For instance, seafood could be considered a luxury in an area that lacks fish, whereas it would not be seen as such in an area near the ocean or a great river.
 Gourmet tended, and still does in many parts of the world, to be revered by a person with access to wealth because gourmet food has always been expensive.
 The expense was the result of a scarcity of ingredients for a particular food in the region at the time.
 This fact meant they needed to be brought in from far away, which brought a variety of risks to the merchants.
 Merchants would have to deal with weather conditions, thieves, and broken equipment, intermediaries, and other such factors that could delay or interrupt the shipment of the good at the cost of their lives and fortune.
 Thus they asked for higher prices.
 For millennia, about 10% of the population could eat food that may have been considered gourmet in their time.
 Potentially 80% of the global population worked in food production and would have eaten more typical meals to survive.
 The typical meal would be what they could most easily get their hands on.
 In Britain, for instance, that was gruels, vegetables, small amounts of wild game, and grains.

-Another factor would be religious/cultural beliefs and customs, which have a significant impact on the food that was eaten.
-For instance, Jewish and Islamic cultures have rules for not only what they can eat, but how to prepare the food and what it can be paired with.
-To eat specific food items they must be Kosher (for Jews) Jhatka (for Hindu) and Halal (for Muslims).
-One well-known example is that neither Jews nor Muslims can eat pork because they consider pigs to be unclean.
-Another example is that many people of India generally do not consume beef because many devout Hindus believe the cow is a sacred animal.
-Buddhism's encouragement of adopting vegetarianism also limits what devout Buddhists can eat.
-These practices and beliefs encourage what is not eaten in society but also what can be eaten.
-For instance, the Buddhists have a history of preparing and eating tofu to satisfy their dietary requirements for protein.
-There is also the role of the state when it comes to these issues sometimes dictating how meals should be prepared.
-An example of this would be that of edicts of Ashoka who declared that many animals shall be given decent treatment and limited the numbers that could be consumed.
-Ashoka was a very devout Buddhist and that affected his policies.